 – How high is Mt.
 Elbrus?
 5,642m/ 18,510 feet

-I have climbed Mt.
-Elbrus in four different months.
+I have climbed Mount Elbrus in four different months.
 I highly recommend climbing in June, July, August or September.
 They are the better months to climb the mountain.
+Check out our UPCOMING TRIPS.

-Different people will have different opinions on how hard the Mt.
-Elbrus climb actually is.
-This will depend on their personal experience, weather conditioning at the time of their climb, itinerary, acclimatization schedule and how well they adapt to the lack of oxygen.
+Different people will have different opinions on how hard the Mount Elbrus climb actually is.
+This will depend on their personal experience, weather conditioning at the time of their climb, how many times they have climbed, itinerary, acclimatization schedule and how well they adapt to the lack of oxygen.
 Two keys factors you can control are having the best acclimatization for your climb and coming with specific strength, endurance and conditioning needed in the body to manage this serious challenge.

-The summit night on Mt.
-Elbrus is hard 1,592m/ 5,223ft. of ascent at high into extreme altitude above 5,500m/ 18,000ft.
-It can take up to 9 hours to reach the summit.
-Climbing one of the 7 summits (highest mountains on each continent) is an amazing challenge and achievement.
-You have to return back to the Diesel Hut at 4,050m / 13,288 ft. and walk down hill 1,592m/ 5,223ft.
-This is an additional 4 hours of hiking down hill.
+The summit night on Mount Elbrus is hard if you decide to start from the huts at 3,900m/ 12,795 feet. and hike all the way to the top and back.
+You would be climbing up 1,742m/ 5,715 feet. of ascent at high into extreme altitude above 5,500m/ 18,000 feet.
+It can take up to 9 hours to reach the summit and in variable weather conditions you push safety limits to the maximum.
+Once you reach the summit, you then have to return back to the Huts at 3,900m / 12,795 feet.
+This is an additional 4/5 hours of hiking down hill.
 You will be on your feet for 12 / 14 hours with no sleep.
 This is hard no matter how fit you are.

 How hard is it to climb Mt.
 Elbrus?
 It can be as hard or easy, this depends on you and your level of commitment to your training and preparation.
 You need to get the right answers, training, information and mentally get to a place where you can climb.
-We have the team, the success rates: 90% and set up to give you the best possible chance at success making it up and down Mt.
-Elbrus.
+Read some REVIEWS from our trips.
+We have the team, the success rates: 85% and set up to give you the best possible chance at success making it up and down Mount Elbrus.